 The goal of this chapter and the next chapter is to drill down the nuts and bolts of what will actually be needed for negotiation to take place.

 Step: Agent A checks if Agent B exists Input: Location of Agent B (TBC: URN and/or URI?)
-(NOTE: used in all subsequent requests) Response: Success/Failure How: TBD: What communication protocol is appropriate for this step?
+(NOTE: used in all subsequent requests) Response: Success/Failure How: TBD: TCP (and ask reviewers to verify).
 Other/Comments: Are there security considerations here (can Agent A send request to any URN)? <Applies to all steps>What “part” of the Agent does the communication?
 What will it take for the platform to allow that part to do these requests? </Applies to all steps>

 Step: Agent A checks if Agent B’s is free to do “work” Input: Question: “Are you free?”
 Response: Free/Busy How: TBD: What communication protocol is appropriate for this step?
 Other/Comments: Might very well be part of step above… but seems fundamentally more complex (can probably give responses like “busy, but ask again soon”).
 If the response is not “free”, rathar wait said and then ask later, assume the response is ‘NO” and find another assistant to ask There should be protocols that likely do this already (telephony is one model, but others exist).

 Step: Agent A asks Agent B to trust it Input: Agent A credentials information (TBC: What makes up this information?)
 Response: Accept/Rejected How: TBD: What communication protocol is appropriate for this step?
 How does Agent B determine if credentials are valid?
 How is information encrypted?
 Where does Agent A get credentials (is there registration/certification required?)
-Other/Comments: Are there intermediate services needed to authenticate Agents?
+Let’s ask the new assistant authentication working group to advise us Other/Comments: Are there intermediate services needed to authenticate Agents?
 Are there requirements from encryption/token generation perspective?

 Step: Agent A asks Agent B if it is willing to talk to the User Input: User credentials information (TBC: What makes up this information?)
 Response: Accept/Rejected How: TBD: What communication protocol is appropriate for this step?
 How does Agent B determine if it can/wants to talk to user (what rules exist here)?
 How is information encrypted?
 Where does Agent A get that information?
 Other/Comments: Is this step necessary?
 Do we need to supply user geography, ID, privacy elections?